magdalena051/Python/README.md

-# A repository for all of my projects and exercises in Python.
+# A repository for some of my projects and exercises in Python.